juliatangwc/shopify-production-engineer-intern-challenge/README.md

 **View all inventory items**

 Users can view all inventory items in a table, sorted by SKU.
+Warehouse and weather information are also displayed.

 **View details of an inventory item**